 Perhaps one of the more complicated elements to flying across the Atlantic.
 Usually, once you’re in the sky, you simply cruise along being passed from controller to controller.
 However, when flying over a large body of water, you will have to be in contact with the controller throughout the whole crossing.
 Part of that communication happens also before you reach the NAT.

 Requesting Oceanic Clearance is relatively easy.
 In most conditions, you request clearance and receive clearance whilst airborne.
-The controller you’re active with will clear you to change frequency and to contact the clearance controllers.
 In regards to what you need to request, this handy sheet will be of huge help.
+The position report shouldn’t be needed, but just in case, here it is.

 Click the image to be taken to the download page.